algolia/kubernetes-hands-on/13-affinity-anti-affinity/README.md

                   - nginx
           topologyKey: kubernetes.io/hostname
   containers:
     - name: nginx
       image: nginx
 ```

 * `podAntiAffinity`: declares it will be an anti-affinity.
 Use `podAffinity` for pod affinity.
   * `requiredDuringSchedulingIgnoredDuringExecution`: declares when to apply this `affinity`.
 Here we require this affinity to be applied at scheduling time, but ignore it at runtime.
 If the labels are changed at runtime, this affinity won't be recomputed.
-You also have `preferredDuringSchedulingIgnoredDuringExecution` to not require but only hints the scheduler.
     * `labelSelector`: on which selector the affinity should work on, here we will select based on labels
       * `matchExpressions`: how we will match on the labels
         * `key`: which label name we will use for this match expression, here `run`